pepyaka/include-by-tag/README.md

 # Include by tag
 Library to include a file(s) within another file.
-It will **not** work on circular imports due to recursive startegy.
+It will **not** work on circular imports due to recursive strategy.

-For example we have some configuration hierarhy of JSON configuration files:
+For example we have some configuration hierarchy of JSON configuration files:
 ```
 config
 ├── main.json